The Blue Notes: Early days

 Although the band was initially based in Cape Town (five of the group's six members came from the Eastern Cape), they came to prominence at the 1963 National Jazz Festival in Johannesburg.
 An album recorded after the festival was released as Jazz – The African Sound, but this was not a Blue Notes record per se, it was rather an album featuring some of the Blue Notes in a big band put together by McGregor.
 This big band was intended to continue touring, but proved unworkable.
 Instead, The Blue Notes continued as a quintet, then sextet.

 Remaining in Johannesburg, they established a residency at the city's Downbeat club, but returned to Cape Town to make their first studio recordings for the South African Broadcasting Corporation.
 These recordings were finally released in 2002 by the Proper Music label, on a CD entitled Township Bop.
 It showed the band to be playing in a relatively straight ahead bebop style compared with their later work, also tracing the coming together of the definitive sextet.
 On the earliest sessions, only three members of the definitive line up (McGregor, Pukwana and Moyake) were present.
-By the time of the last sessions, Feza, Dyani and Moholo were on board.
+By the time of the last sessions, documented on Legacy: Live in South Afrika 1964, Feza, Dyani and Moholo were on board.

 Like fellow South African jazz musicians Dollar Brand and Hugh Masekela, they understood that the only way they could play freely was by escaping the oppressive social and political climate of their home country.
 As a mixed-race band (McGregor the sole white member), they were especially prone to police harassment.
 In mid-1964, they left South Africa.